 In a continued effort to protect our Ataxia community, we’ve been monitoring the news about COVID-19.
 We have also been in contact with members of NAF’s Medical Research Advisory Board (MRAB).
-Their advice is to cancel any non-essential meetings, until further notice, because a person with Ataxia is at risk of complications if they contract the virus.
+An important note that supersedes any specific NAF policy: Local regulations vary by city/county/state, so please follow any local regulations in regard to in-person meetings.

-At this time, NAF recommends cancellation of all in-person support group meetings.
+At this time, NAF recommends the following for in-person support group meetings:

 This is an online group for anyone affected by Ataxia.
 Persons with Ataxia, friends, and family members are all welcome!

 Facebook Group: NAF Community